MODAL-UNINA/Federated-Learning-based-Fall-Detection-with-Multimodal-Data-Fusion/README.md

 pytorch>=0.4

 # Note
-Follow the tutorial [here](https://github.com/jpnm561/HAR-UP/tree/master/DataBaseDownload/) to download the FALL-UP dataset and place the file into the "dataset" folder.
+Follow the tutorial [here](https://github.com/jpnm561/HAR-UP/tree/master/DataBaseDownload/) to download the FALL-UP dataset and place the files into the "dataset" folder.